 Horizons Aviation continues to develop and market its own software to the general public and has been doing so since 2004.
-In the recent uptake of mobile devices Horizons Aviation has seen over 345,000 downloads of its Android Smart Phone apps.
+In the recent uptake of mobile devices Horizons Aviation has seen over 1.1 million downloads of its Android Smart Phone apps.

 Below are some of our current software products available.